thchang/cicd-demo/README.md

-# travis-demo
+# cicd-demo
-For trying things out while learning how to set up Travis CI
+For trying things out while learning how to set up GitHub Actions CI/CD